91

 the path of the followers of the true religion”.
 (Ibid. p.94) Edict VII

 testifies to Asoka’s religious tolerance and pluralism.
-In t
+In this edict, he

 declares sectarian freedom by granting protection; and in Edict VIII he